Brent Lasater: Politics

 Brent Lasater was elected to the Missouri House of Representatives in 2010 on his third attempt.
 Lasater had made unsuccessful runs for the 53rd District seat in 2006 and 2008.

 The seat was previously held by the term-limited Curt Dougherty.
 After defeating fellow Republican Anna Lynn Vogel in the August 2010 primary, Lasater was victorious over Democrat Diane Egger in the November general election.
 The contest was notable among Missouri politics for the large disparity in money spent by the two candidates.
-While Egger raised over $30,000 dollars, Lasater reported limited activity with the Missouri Ethics Commission, spending no more than $500.
+While Egger raised over $30,000, Lasater reported limited activity with the Missouri Ethics Commission, spending no more than $500.
 He is a member of the Missouri Farm Bureau, National Rifle Association, and Jackson County Republican Club.

 Legislative assignment

 Representative Lasater serves on the following committees: